Vilnius Land Bank: Headquarters

 In 1887, the bank purchased a plot of land along the St. George Avenue (present-day Gediminas Avenue).
 It measured 702 square Russian fathoms (one Russian fathom is about 2.1 m).
 The bank held an architectural competition for the design of its headquarters and received 17 submissions.
 The chosen design by architect Vikentijus Gorskis, who was also an employee of the bank, was for a two-floor building with a basement symmetrically designed in the neoclassical and neorenaissance style.
 The construction started in fall 1889 and was completed by spring 1891.
 The interior boasted a rich decor, which was restored to its original state in 1994–1997.
 The building was shared with the Vilnius Private Commercial Bank, established in 1873.
-In 1910, the building was expended by adding two avant-corps in the inner yard.
+In 1910, the building was expanded by adding two avant-corps in the inner yard.
 At the same time, the building was connected with a newly built concert hall (present-day Lithuanian National Drama Theatre) and a residential building creating a complex architectural assemble.
-In 1928, the vestibule was reconstructed to include revolving door and a white marble dual staircase.
+In 1928, the vestibule was reconstructed to include a revolving door and a white marble dual staircase.
 In the Lithuanian SSR, the building was used by the Gosbank (State Bank of the Soviet Union) and has served as the headquarters of the Bank of Lithuania since Lithuania's declaration of independence in 1990.